The importance of street naming and numbering

 All new properties will be given a number unless they are on a street without a numbering scheme, in which case a name will be agreed with the owner.

 Once an address is registered, we will inform the Royal Mail and they will issue a postcodes.
 If you have a postcode enquiry, contact Royal Mail on 08456 045060 or firstname.lastname@example.org.

 Changing or adding a house name

-We will check the database to ensure that any requested names, or ones that sound similar, are not already in use at another property.
+We will check the database to ensure any requested names, or ones that sound similar, are not already in use.